Butler Bulldogs: Postseason

-Hoosier Helmet Trophy
+Hoosier helmet trophy

-The Hoosier Helmet was established as the trophy helmet for the rivalry football game played between Butler and Valparaiso University.
+The Hoosier helmet was established as the trophy helmet for the rivalry football game played between Butler and Valparaiso University.

 The Hoosier Helmet was created prior to the 2006 season to commemorate the football rivalry that has existed since 1921.
 The helmet trophy was created to further intensify the rivalry between these two teams.
 A group of Butler players, along with their head coach, Jeff Voris, came up with the idea for the helmet.
 After Valparaiso head coach Stacey Adams agreed to play for the helmet, Butler equipment manager John Harding put the helmet together.

 The white helmet is mounted on a hardwood plaque and features each team's logo on respective sides of the helmet.
 A gold plate is added each year to commemorate the winner and score of the contest.
 Currently, Butler holds a 9–3 series lead when playing for the Hoosier Helmet.
 Both Butler and Valparaiso compete in the NCAA FCS (formerly division I-AA), non-scholarship Pioneer Football League.